andrejsloboda/Python-Weekend-Entry-Task-Solution/README.md

 ---
 ## Requirements
-This solution doesn't require installation of any packages and should run on Python version 3.7 and earlier.
+This solution doesn't require the installation of any packages and should run on Python version 3.7 and earlier.
 ## References
-Here you can find resources I used to create this solution and learn Python.
+Here you can find the resources I used to create this solution and learn Python.
 ### Courses
 [Advanced Algorithmics and Graph Theory with Python(edx.org)](https://www.edx.org/course/advanced-algorithmics-and-graph-theory-with-python?index=product&queryID=893e87e57219aba67fcb783155865580&position=1)
 [Intro to Data Structures and Algorithms(Udacity.com)](https://www.udacity.com/course/data-structures-and-algorithms-in-python--ud513)